-- To save time, you can definitely use a bagged coleslaw mix or pre-shredded cabbage (I won’t tell anyone).
-Then add the coleslaw dressing, marinate, and serve!
+- Bagged Coleslaw Mix: To save time, you can use a pre-packaged coleslaw mix or pre-shredded cabbage.

-- You can substitute the sugar for honey if you like.
-Start with a tablespoon and add more according to taste.
+- Sugar Substitute: If you prefer, you can substitute sugar with honey.
+Start with a tablespoon and adjust to taste.

-- Add some fun mix-ins, like sliced apples, dried cranberries or raisins, pumpkin seeds, sunflower seeds, or sliced almonds.
+- Fun Mix-Ins: Get creative with your coleslaw by adding extras like sliced apples, dried cranberries or raisins, pumpkin seeds, sunflower seeds, or sliced almonds.

 What do you serve with classic coleslaw?